rousan/vector.svg/README.md

 * `index` : index at which `newElem` will be added

-It returns itself for chaining.
+It returns current element for chaining.

 ```javascript
 var paper = Vector("paper", 600, 300);